 While these cases are not as serious as felonies, it remains very important to have quality legal representation.
 Misdemeanors can result in jail time and will show up on one’s criminal history when seeking employment.

 John Harralson has an excellent record in terms of producing positive results for clients facing such charges.
 Moreover, he can help you expunge (erase) old misdemeanors from your criminal record.
 In these difficult economic times, many people are competing for the same job openings and expunging one’s record has never been more important.

 Driving under the influence (DUI) is a “hot button” issue these days.
 Police and prosecutors are under tremendous political pressure from the media, MADD and others to “get tough” on suspected offenders.
 Conviction rates are very high.

 While Kentucky penalties for a first offense are not overly severe, second or subsequent offenses carry mandatory jail time, high fines, extended alcohol treatment and long term license suspensions.
-A fourth offense within five years is a felony.
+A fourth offense within ten years is a felony.
 Moreover, any DUI conviction, even a first offense, can cause loss of employment – especially if the job requires the operation of a company vehicle.